exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

     sudo apt update
     sudo apt upgrade
     ```
-1. Install Docker
+2. Install Docker
    ```shell
    sudo apt install docker.io
    ```
-1. Install Open SSL.
+3. Install OpenSSL.
     Note that on Ubuntu OpenSSL should be preinstalled.
 If not run:
     ```shell
     sudo apt install openssl
     ```
-2. Create a directory where we will keep the files that we are creating in the course of this project.
+4. Create a directory where we will keep the files that we are creating in the course of this project.
     ```shell
     tutorial_dir="$HOME/tutorials/tls_with_exasol/import"
     mkdir -p "$tutorial_dir"